gotchoices/MyCHIPs/client/chark/issues/trading.md

 - [x] Validate the values before including them in the reference object
 - [x] Add proper error handling for invalid numeric values

-### 2. Request Status
+### 2. Request Status and Type

 - [x] Set request status to 'good' in trading variable chits
-- [ ] Update any code that filters or processes setting chits to handle this status
-- [ ] Verify server-side processing works with this status value
+- [x] Fix the chit type from "tran" to "set" for proper signature validation
+- [x] Verified that correct type and status enable successful processing
+- [ ] Investigate why server initially marks settings chits as 'pend'

 ### 3. Units Conversion